 Warnings and Precautions

-Misuse or abuse of MS Contin by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of the opioid and pose a significant risk that could result in overdose and death [see Overdosage (10)].
+Abuse or misuse of MS Contin by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of morphine and can result in overdose and death [see Overdosage (10)].

 Life-Threatening Respiratory Depression